Can Trump Tariffs Make Childcare More Affordable?

-President-elect Trump suggested tariffs can address the childcare crisis, but economists are doubtful.
+President Trump has suggested that tariffs can address the childcare crisis, but economists are doubtful.

 What if I told you that childcare costs are now higher than a year's tuition for your state college?
 That’s the reality for millions of struggling parents across the country.

-As of November, the average cost of infant childcare in New York is $22.73 per hour, that’s $909 for a 40-hour week, and a monthly cost of $2,955, according to Care.com.
-Annually, that’s $10,000 more than what you’d pay for your child to attend the state’s college including tuition, student fees, housing, and food.
+As of 2024, the average cost of infant childcare in New York is $22.73 per hour, that’s $909 for a 40-hour week, and a monthly cost of $2,955, according to Care.com.
+Annually, that’s $10,000 more than you’d pay for your child to attend the state’s college, including tuition, student fees, housing, and food.

-Rising costs of childcare in the U.S. amount to $122 billion in lost earnings, productivity, and revenue each year, according to business advocacy group ReadyNation.
-That’s up $57 billion five years ago before the pandemic worsened staffing shortages and exposed the industry's lack of funding.
+The rising costs of childcare in the U.S. amount to $122 billion in lost earnings, productivity, and revenue each year, according to business advocacy group ReadyNation.
+That’s up $57 billion from five years ago, before the pandemic worsened staffing shortages and exposed the industry's lack of funding.

 Sign up for Kiplinger’s Free E-Newsletters